mpoeckl/spark-cdm-connector/DISCLAIMER.md

 - ❌ **No Microsoft Support**: Microsoft does not provide support for this fork
 - ❌ **No SLA**: No service level agreements or guarantees
 - ❌ **No Regular Updates**: Updates depend on community contributions
+- ⚠️ **Limited Testing**: The testing of features is limited, so not all features might work as expected
 - ✅ **Community Contributions**: Issues and PRs welcome but response may vary

 ### Production Use Warning